MaxHenrotin/ML_HealthPredictionBRFSS/README.md

 ## Predicting Health Outcomes with Logistic Regression
 The goal is to predict a binary health outcome from the 2015 Behavioral Risk Factor Surveillance System (BRFSS) dataset.
 We focus on data preprocessing, feature engineering, and model selection using logistic regression.
-More information about the data at https://www.cdc.gov/brfss/annual_data/annual_2015.html
+More information about the data at https://www.cdc.gov/brfss/annual_data/annual_2015.html.
+To have a complete overview of the project and our results please read ML_project_report.pdf.

 ## Folder Structure
 ```
-PROJECT-1-NOCCIOLINOS/
+ML_HealthPredictionBRFSS/
 ├── dataset/
 │   ├── sample_submission.csv
 │   ├── x_test.csv